 Mock Recall

 The way to test your traceability system is to conduct a mock recall.
-To do so, you identify one or more lot numbers, then contact the associated buyer(s).
+To do so, you identify one or more lot numbers, and then contact the associated buyer(s).
 You might select a lot you know you sold to a buyer with whom you have a long relationship, or you might select the lot at random.

 If you sell directly to consumers, reach out to them by phone if possible.
-Again, explain you’re conducting a mock recall to insure their safety, and indicate that you will follow-up with an email.
+Again, explain you’re conducting a mock recall to ensure their safety, and indicate that you will follow up with an email.
 In the email, ask them how much they’ve consumed.
 You will want to keep their email reply in your records.
 In all cases, be clear that the product identified in the mock recall CAN be distributed and consumed, and that you are simply taking these steps to ensure food safety.

 If you run into any hurdles in your mock recall, consider the test a success, as it has identified areas in which you can improve your traceability and recall processes.